hendrix2897/hypercom/README.md

 its memory footprint is rather small (approximately 40K, when stripped and minimally configured).

-*Picocom* runs and is primarily tested on Linux.
+*Hypercom* runs and is primarily tested on Linux.
 With no, or with minor, modifications it will run (and most of its features will work) on any Unix-like system with a reasonably POSIX-compatible termios(3) interface.
 Patches to support idiosyncrasies of specific Unix-like